Flashing an application onto the Icarus

 There is a variety of methods to flash a binary onto the Icarus.
 This guide shows you how to flash a binary onto the Icarus through:

-Flashing through J-Link and TagConnect can be done in 3 different ways: with VS Code using the nRF Connect SDK extension, with the West meta-tool, and with the Segger Embedded Studio (not covered).
-Flashing through MCUBoot and USB requires you to use the mcumgr utility.
-Finally, the Actinius Programmer provides both methods through the nRF Connect for desktop program.
+Flashing through J-Link can be done in 2 different ways: directly from VS Code using the nRF Connect SDK extension, or with the West meta-tool.
+Flashing through Serial/USB and MCUBoot can be performed using the Actinius I/O Serial Programmer or the mcumgr

 Available binary files for nRF9160